mde-optimiser/mde_bench/README.md

  ## Assumptions

- The optimisation will be executed individually for each model for a number of runs, each run is called an experiment.
+ The benchmark will be executed individually for each of the tools.
 The number of runs will be the same for all participants.
-The produced output for each of the experiments will be added to the experiments folder, in the folder corresponding to the run, tool, model, and experiment number.
+The produced output for each of the runs will be added to the experiments folder, in the folder corresponding to the run, tool, model, and experiment number.
+The combined experiment results will be exported to a csv file created for that experiment.

- * A run is an execution of all the tools.
  * A tool is one of the tools participating in the benchmark.
  * A model is one of the CRA input models.
+ * A run is an execution of a single container.
+ * An experiment is an execution of all the tools and their corresponding runs.
- * An experiment number is the number of the experiment being ran for the tool with the corresponding model.
+ * An experiment number is the id of the experiment being carried out.

  Current output structure:

- run-{unixtime}/problem-{problem name}/tool-{tool name}/input-{inout model}/experiment-{experiment number}/solution.xmi
+ experiment-{unixtime experiment id}/{tool name}/input-model-{input model}/run-{run number}/{solution}.xmi

  ## Concerns